 Substitutions: Any of your favorite Ranch seasoning blends can be used.
 You can also make your own blend using a recipe like this one from Pip and Ebby.

 Unsweetened Greek yogurt: We used full-fat Plain Greek yogurt to ensure the sauce has a super creamy base.
 I also love to get the half-size, 16oz, Greek yogurt because that is approximately 2 cups (what this recipe calls for).
 Then I can blend everything and just pour it back into the yogurt container!

 Substitutions: You can use any brand or fat level you prefer.
-Just make sure it is plain, unsweetened.
+Just make sure it is plain, and unsweetened.
 Lactose-free or plant-based Greek style will also work but we do not recommend regular yogurt because it will be too runny.
 You can also use sour cream or mayo as a replacement.

 How to Make this - Step by Step

 Step one: Add everything to a blender or food processor.